Wind Blown: Racing career

 In 2000, Wind Blown under the ownership of Sandy Javier has already started racing winning eleven races in sixteen starts, four of which are stakes races.
 The horse won the Presidential Gold Cup in 2000 and 2001.

 Wind Blown continued racing after his purchase by Esguerra.

 He had his farewell race on December 7, 2003 at age six at the Santa Ana Race Park.

 Wind Blown garnered by winning 36 career races, including 24 stakes crowns.
 He had a total of 49 starts.
 At the time of his retirement, it was the highest amount earned by a locally bred horse.
 He was also named the Horse of the Year at the PSA Annual Awards three times.

 Fernando Raquel Jr. was the jockey which often rode Wind Blown.
 However, for his two Presidential Gold Cup wins, Dominador Borbe Jr. and Patricio Dilema were his riders in the 2000 and 2001 editions, respectively.

 Stud career

 Wind Blown was retired to stud.
 By May 2005, the horse has already sired 20 offspring.
 Esguerra partnered with Pioneer Insurance to provide bonus money to Wind Blown's offspring who will win stakes races as incentives.

+One notable progeny of his is Don Enrico, who won the Presidential Gold Cup in 2009.